-A CMO at a 240-person B2B SaaS forwarded me a research note last week — one of those slides going around about how marketing functions are seeing a productivity lift on the order of 20% from AI when the AI has the right context, and something closer to 4% when it doesn’t.
-The shape of the finding keeps appearing in 2026 industry research.
-She asked her Head of Brand where the 20-ish percent was showing up.
-Her Head of Brand thought about it and said, honestly, she wasn’t sure.
-She asked her Head of Content.
-Same answer.
-Her team had been using the agents every day for six months.
-The work wasn’t materially better.
+A marketing leader I know forwarded me a research note last week, one of those slides claiming AI gives teams a big productivity lift when it has the right context and almost none when it doesn’t.
+That finding keeps showing up in 2026 research.
+She’d asked her Head of Brand where the lift was actually landing on their team.
+Her Head of Brand wasn’t sure.
+Same answer from her Head of Content.
+They’d been running the agents every day for six months, and the work wasn’t materially better.

 She forwarded me the report with the subject line: “What am I supposed to be looking for?”